Chilipp/straditize/straditize/widgets/tutorial/beginner/beginner-tutorial-column-starts.rst

    blue lines appearing on the plot that you can drag and drop such as you did it when selecting the diagram part.
 You can change their colors using the :ref:`marker control <marker-control>`
-2. In our case, straditize recognizes these columns automatically, so just hit the :guilabel:`Apply` button and you are done.
+2. straditize recognizes these columns automatically and in our example, you do not have to edit them.
+Therefore  hit the :guilabel:`Apply` button at the bottom of the control and you are done.

 .. seealso::